u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/partnership.rst

 with the performance of its obligations under this Agreement.

-PARTNER acknowledges that he has no expectations and has received no assurances that any investment made in execution of this Agreement and the Odoo Partnership Program will be recovered or recouped or that he shall obtain any anticipated amount of profits by virtue of this Agreement.
+PARTNER acknowledges that he has no expectations and has received no assurances that any investment made in execution of this Agreement and the Thrive Bureau ERP Partnership Program will be recovered or recouped or that he shall obtain any anticipated amount of profits by virtue of this Agreement.

 8 Brand Image
 =============

-The "Odoo" mark (including the word mark and its visual representations and logos) is the exclusive property of ODOO.
+The "Thrive Bureau ERP" mark (including the word mark and its visual representations and logos) is the exclusive property of Thrive Bureau ERP.

-ODOO authorizes PARTNER to use the "Odoo" mark to promote its products and services, for the duration of this agreement only, as long as:
+Thrive Bureau ERP authorizes PARTNER to use the "Thrive Bureau ERP" mark to promote its products and services, for the duration of this agreement only, as long as:

-- There is no possible confusion that the service is provided by PARTNER, not ODOO;
+- There is no possible confusion that the service is provided by PARTNER, not Thrive Bureau ERP;
-- PARTNER does not use the word “Odoo” in their company name, product name, domain name, and does not register any trademark that includes it.
+- PARTNER does not use the word “Thrive Bureau ERP” in their company name, product name, domain name, and does not register any trademark that includes it.

 Both Parties shall refrain from harming the brand image and reputation of the other Party,